briandipalma/iac/setup/README.md

 Upgrade host OS with package manager.
 Reboot.
 Copy over host SSH and WireGuard config.
 Setup SSH key, verify you can connect to GitHub.
+New SSH keys need to be copied to servers.
 Set the correct hostname e.g.

 ```bash